Friends of New Germany: History

 In an internal battle for control of the Friends, Spanknöbel was soon ousted as leader, and in October 1933 he was deported because he had failed to register as a foreign agent.
 In December 1933, Spanknöbel's bodyguard, Walter Kauf, was sentenced to six months in jail in New Jersey on charges of carrying a concealed weapon.
 The same month, the Friends's treasurer, Engelberg Roell, was jailed for one day for contempt of court after refusing to hand over the organization's membership to a federal grand jury investigating Nazi activities in the United States.
 Following his release, Roell agreed to cooperate with federal authorities.

-At the same time, Congressman Samuel Dickstein (D-NY) was Chairman of the Committee on Naturalization and Immigration, where he became aware of the substantial number of foreigners legally and illegally entering and residing in the country, and the growing anti-Semitism along with vast amounts of anti-Semitic literature being distributed in the country.
+At the same time, Congressman Samuel Dickstein (D-NY) was Chairman of the Committee on Naturalization and Immigration, where he became aware of the substantial number of foreigners legally and illegally entering and residing in the country, and the growing antisemitism along with vast amounts of antisemitic literature being distributed in the country.
 This led him to investigate independently the activities of Nazis and other fascist groups.
 This led to the formation of the Special Committee on Un-American Activities Authorized to Investigate National Socialist Propaganda and Certain Other Propaganda Activities.
 Throughout the rest of 1934, the Committee conducted hearings, bringing before it most of the major figures in the US fascist movement.
 Dickstein's investigation concluded that the Friends represented a branch of German dictator Adolf Hitler's NSDAP in America.

 The organization existed into the mid-1930s with a membership of between 5,000 and 10,000, consisting mostly of German citizens living in America and German emigrants who only recently had become citizens.
 In December 1935, Rudolf Hess recalled the group's leaders to Germany and ordered all German citizens to leave the Friends of New Germany.
 By March 1936, Friends of New Germany was dissolved and its membership transferred to the newly-formed German American Bund, the new name being chosen to emphasise the group's American credentials after press criticism that the organisation was unpatriotic.
 The Bund was to consist only of American citizens of German descent.